zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,163.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Visit our website at ESLPod.com.
 I promise, there’l l be no singing if you go there.
 When you do go there, you can become a member of ES L Podcast and download the Learning Guide for this episode.
-You c an also take a look at the ESL Podcast Store with additional courses in Busine ss and Daily English.
+You can also take a look at the ESL Podcast Store with additional courses in Busine ss and Daily English.
 And why not like us on Facebook?
 Go to facebook.com/esl pod.

 This episode is a dialogue between Mary and Alexei about types of religious leaders.
 Let’s get started.